wp-plugins/sneakers/readme.txt

 == Description ==

-Sneakers is advanced wordpress plugin that display Collapsible Panels on different corners of screen with any resolution, without any use of jQuery or Javascript.
+Sneakers is advanced Wordpress plugin that display Collapsible Panels on different corners of screen with any resolution, without any use of jQuery or Javascript.
 Features
 Page and post-type control
 Shortcode support